Understanding Process vs Outcome Goals: Redefine Success

 3. Strategies for Achieving Process Goals

-This will make it easier to track progress towards the ultimate goal.
+When setting process goals, breaking the bigger goal into smaller, more achievable steps is important.
+This will make it easier to track progress toward the ultimate goal.

 2. Set deadlines for each step and hold yourself accountable.
 This will help you stay focused and motivated.